delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Supreme Court

-These appeals are without the limitations of jurisdiction, and also includes all forms of civil cases.
+These appeals are without the limitations of jurisdiction, and also include all forms of civil cases.
 This court can award any monetary damage, and its judgment is final.
 The Chief Justice and four other Justices are saddled with the responsibility of its operation.

 The Superior Court